eplata31/breakable-toy-contact-app/README.md

 ## Installation

-Run npm install to install all dependecies
+This project works with the last stable version of nodejs (10.15.3), be sure to have that first, then go to each folder (backend and frontend) and run npm install to install all dependecies

 ```bash
 npm install